Skip to Content

 You can’t join closed or compound paths, text, graphs, or live paint groups.
 You also can’t join lines that are in different layers.

-Method 2: Use Average Path Tool to Join Lines in Illustrator
+Method 2: Use the Average Path Tool to Join Lines in Illustrator

-To use the Average tool, first, click on the “Direct Selection” (A) tool located on the left-side toolbar.
+1. Select the “Direct Selection” (A) tool from the left-side toolbar.

-On the “Average” pop-up window, select the “Both” option, and then click on “OK” to save.
+4. In the “Average” pop-up window, choose the “Both” option and click “OK” to save.

-To merge the lines, with the anchor points still selected, click on the “Connect Selected End Points” button on the toolbar at the top of the screen.
+5. To merge the lines with the anchor points still selected, click on the “Connect Selected End Points” button on the toolbar at the top of the screen.

 Alternatively, press the “Ctrl + J” or “Cmd +J” command.